“Let us offer ourselves and each other to Christ our God.”

 Deacon exhorts us to do so four times after commemorating Theotokos, once after the Litany Before the Lord’s Prayer, and once more by Priest after communion in Dismissal.

 The usual translation of παραθώμεθα as “commend” is changed here to “offer” to suggest the idea of sacrifice.
-We are to offer ourselves to God as sacrifice and encourage each other to do so also.
+We are to offer ourselves to God as sacrifice and encourage each other to do the same together.

-The more ancient texts from which this exhortation is derived justifies the change in our translation.
+The more ancient texts from which this exhortation (found in the current Liturgy) is derived justifies the change in our translation.
 According to Mateos, there are two ancient sources from which this exhortation is derived: the First Apology of Justin (c.
 150 CE) and the Apostolic Constitutions (2016: 258-259).

 Through Jesus Christ we have disdained these [demons], and have dedicated [ανατιθέμεθα] ourselves to the unbegotten and passionless God.